How to Distribute Objects Evenly in PowerPoint: Step-by-Step Guide

 Mistake 2: Forgetting "Align to Slide" Is Enabled#

-The problem: You distribute 5 icons, and they spread across the entire slide instead of staying in their current area.
+You distribute 5 icons, and they spread across the entire slide instead of staying in their current area.
+This happens when "Align to Slide" was toggled on during a previous operation.
+Undo (Ctrl+Z), go to Shape Format > Align, ensure "Align Selected Objects" is checked, and distribute again.

 Mistake 3: Distributing Before Aligning#